dff1980/SOC-install/README.md

 Download **SUSE-OPENSTACK-CLOUD-8-x86_64-GM-DVD1.iso**
 start from the download directory `repo-cp.sh`

+Place a copy of the SUSE Linux Enterprise Server 12 SP3 .iso in the ardana home directory, var/lib/ardana, and rename it to `sles12sp3.iso`.

 ## Repository Locations
 The following tables show the locations of all repositories that can be used for SUSE OpenStack Cloud.